Richadxt/Mysangeet/README.md

 ## Introduction

-MyMusicPlayer is a simple and user-friendly music player application for Android devices.
+Mysangeet is a simple and user-friendly music player application for Android devices.
 This app is built using Dexter, Java, and Android Studio.
 It allows users to browse and play their favorite songs on their mobile devices with ease.

 ## Features